milankinen/livereactload/README.md

 ```

 Create `.babelrc` file into project's root directory (or add `react-transform` extra
-if the file already exists:
+if the file already exists).
+More information about `.babelrc` format and options
+can be found from [babel-plugin-react-transform](https://github.com/gaearon/babel-plugin-react-transform).

 ```javascript
 {